Protect Those Precious Plants During Heat Waves

 - 1. Water in the morning – this will prevent heat scald and evaporation.
 It will also discourage slugs and many fungal diseases.
 Rely on drip irrigation or soaker hoses rather than sprinklers.

-- 2. Focus on a really deep soak every other day to watering multiple times using less water.
+- 2. Focus on a really deep soak every other day over watering multiple times using less water.

 - 3. And finally, when you do water, be sure to water directly near the root area where the plants really need it.